 Lawrence H. Summers, President Obama’s chief economic adviser, is best known for his infamous comments about women’s abilities in science and math.

-A staunch, highly-credentialed member of the old-fashioned, “I know what I’m talking about when it comes to women” wing of the boys club, Summers made this infamous proclamation about women’s abilities in math and science while president of Harvard University.
+A staunch, highly-credentialed member of the old-fashioned, “I know what I’m talking about when it comes to women” wing of the boys club, Summers made his proclamation about women’s abilities in math and science while president of Harvard University.

 Summers argued that the under-representation of women in the top levels of math and science in academia is due to a “different availability of aptitude at the high end.”
 This proclamation ended his tenure as Harvard’s president and many people believe he got a bum rap in a politically-incorrect spark that ignited female-centric gender-fury.